open-pay/openpay-ruby/README.md

 transfers=openpay.create(:transfers)
 ```

-According to the current version of the Openpay API the available resources are:
+According to the current version of the *Openpay api* the available resources are:

 - *bankaccounts*
 - *cards*